fpvilela/css-complete-guide/README.md

 **"Rem" units:** The main difference is that rem units are always relative to the font-size of the root element (HTML).
 This makes it easier to control layout and fonts, as all values ​​are based on the browser's default font size, providing greater consistency and flexibility.
 This means that a value of 1rem is equal to the font-size of the root element (usually 16px), and calculations are made from this value.

 The core concept is that "rem" offers a more robust and controllable solution for responsive design, allowing greater control over font size and overall layout.

+## Section 9: Manipulating Element Classes

+Using the .classList object provides some helper methods, such as checking if it contains a given class.
+This can be used in "if" statements, to add or remove a class, or even to automatically remove it if it is active or inactive.